Learn more about open and link tracking and find out how to fix any problems associated with Google Analytics.

 - IP address

-- A rule can be setup in Google Analytics to ignore 'dm_i' and 'dm_t' from your links
+- You can set up a rule in Google Analytics to ignore 'dm_i' and 'dm_t' from your links.

 - Date clicked